markgewhite/ai_meal_planner/LEARNINGS.md

 3. **Markdown Not Rendering**
    - Using `gr.Textbox` instead of `gr.Markdown`
-   - Solution: Use appropriate component for content type
+   - Solution: Use an appropriate component for the content type

 4. **Layout Problems**
    - Markdown components expand to full height